IgnoredSoul/LethalSex/README.md

 <details>
   <summary><strong>Even More Details</strong> (actual spoilers)</summary>

-Currently there is only visual effects (post processing) cause I am too stupid to add monsters right now and too much of a perfectionist when it comes to the audio handler... oopsies :3
+Currently there is visual effects (post processing) and "new" scrap.
+I am too stupid to add monsters right now and too much of a perfectionist when it comes to the audio handler... oopsies :3

 </details>
 </details>